“Life owes us little; we owe it everything.William Cowper

 As I got deeper into both writing and creating, I saw I’d traveled full circle.

-I’d started with prevention and teaching, moved to Experiential Ed and Earth Education, then to creating what matters, and coaching and writing as a way to empower others.
+I’d started with prevention and teaching.
+Then, seeking my path with heart, I moved to Experiential Ed and Earth Education, then to Life Design and creating what matters, and coaching, consulting, and writing as a way to empower others.

 Need Help Creating Your Life Purpose?

-With a caring, supportive, personal life coach to help you, you might find that you can create your own path much quicker and easier than I did.
+I’d love to share what I’ve learned about Life Design, creating purpose, and following a self-created path with heart.
+With a caring, supportive, personal life coach to help, you might find that you can create that path much quicker and easier than I did.